animal-tree/Writing-stuff-2/Theories/Special-Relativity-Notations.md

 ## Assumptions

 This is a running list of popular, common, or possibly useful asumptions.
-Not all of them are used in the following theorems and diproofs.
+Not all of them are used in the following theorems and disproofs.

 ### (1) Lorentz transformation.